Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 Among records with available gender information, male victims account for approximately **50%** of incidents and female victims approximately **48%**.

-This indicates a relatively balanced distribution of reported incidents between male and female victims in the analyzed dataset.
+This indicates a relatively balanced distribution of reported crimes between male and female victims in the analyzed dataset.

 ![Crime Distribution by Victim Gender](image/crime_distribution_by_victim_gender.png)